Lanchon/ddwrt-secure-entware/README.md

 # Entware Over SSL/TLS For DD-WRT Installations

-All software for DD-WRT routers from official Entware, including installation scripts, packet manager bootstrapping, and installable packages, is distributed though the open Internet via HTTP without any kind of security.
-This is unacceptable: any actor between Entware's repository and DD-WRT clients can trivially and completely pwn the clients.
+All software modules from official Entware, including installation scripts, the packet manager, and installable packages, are distributed though the open Internet via HTTP without any kind of security.
+This is unacceptable: any actor between Entware's repository and its clients can trivially and completely compromise the clients.

-Fortunately, Entware servers do support HTTPS.
-This repo provides tools that take advantage of this fact in order to allow fully secure Entware installtions on DD-WRT devices.
+Fortunately, the Entware servers themselves do support HTTPS.
+This repository provides tools that allow secure Entware over SSL/TLS installtions on DD-WRT devices.
+(Other devices can also use these tools but may require different installation procedures.)

 ### Secure Entware Installation

+Prerequisites:

+* A DD-WRT installation that supports SSL/TLS (HTTPS URLs) on its `ẁget` or `curl` commands.
-Prerequisite: a Linux filesystem partition on non-volatile storage auto-mounted on `/opt` (preferably formatted as ext4).
+* A Linux filesystem partition on non-volatile storage auto-mounted on `/opt` (preferably formatted as ext4).

+Procedure:

-0. If you have already installed Entware though insecure HTTP before, consider the possibility that your router may have been pwned.
+0. If you have already installed Entware though insecure HTTP before, consider the possibility that your router may have been compromised.
 You might want to wipe `/opt`, reflash DD-WRT, and reset to factory defaults.

-1. Run these commands on the DD-WRT router via SSH or Telnet:
+1. Run these commands on the DD-WRT router via SSH or Telnet to download the Entware installation script patcher:
    ```
    cd /opt
    wget 'https://raw.githubusercontent.com/Lanchon/ddwrt-secure-entware/master/patch-installer.sh'